 Ports used: 443, 3478 (TCP and UDP), 5349 TCP

 We recommend you set up all of them, regardless of your location.
 Our service uses Global Low Latency routing to select the data center with the lowest-latency.

 Additionally, Talkdesk enables DSCP by default in compatible browsers (currently Google Chrome).
 Capable browsers will tag WebRTC media packets, enabling differentiated handling on a LAN, so that real-time media can be prioritized above other network traffic.
+These will be tagged as Expedited Forwarding (46).
 (There is a known issue that requires a workaround in Windows environments).